 As we talked about in Part 2 of this series, there are ALL KINDS of options to choose from – but in my experience, one of the most effective techniques on earth has been direct mail.

-Before we go any further, let's get one things straight – direct mail is not an idiot-proof strategy.
-To get great results out of a direct mail campaign, there are a lot of things you have to do right… but if you take your time and think carefully about how you're executing this process – you'll see what I'm talking about.
+Before we go any further, let's get one thing straight – direct mail is not an idiot-proof strategy.
+To get great results out of a direct mail campaign, there are a lot of variables you have to get right… but if you take your time and think carefully about how you're executing this process – you'll see what I'm talking about.

 Direct mail works and this is an undeniably effective technique that can get some serious results.

 This is Part 3 of a 4-part series where we're addressing how to build a buyers list:

 If you're taking the direct mail approach (one of many possible options we addressed in the previous blog post), this is a very important article you'll want to pay close attention to.

 Like I said – there are many ingredients that go into a successful direct mail campaign, but one of the most important ones to get right is conveying the right message.